Cashback Net Loss Problem 2026: How a Winning Session Cancels Your Rebate editorial cover Troubleshooting

-The Net Loss Problem: When One Winning Session Cancels Your Cashback (2026)
+Cashback Net Loss Problem 2026: How a Winning Session Cancels Your Rebate

 Daily Calculation

 Each 24-hour period is an independent calculation.
-Monday's loss generates Monday's cashback.
+Monday's loss generates Monday's rebate.
 Tuesday's win does not retroactively cancel Monday's cashback.

 Example player over one week:

 With daily calculation, this player receives $140 despite finishing the week at breakeven.
 Each losing day generates independent cashback.
-Each winning day simply produces $0 for that day without canceling other days.
+Each winning day simply produces $0 for that day without cancelling other days.
+Same exact play under weekly calculation = $0.

 Weekly Calculation